Image source: freedigitalphotos.net / adamr

 The Cure For All Cancers by Dr Hulda R Clark

-I first read this years ago, when my mother was battling breast cancer.
+I first read this years ago, when my mother was battling breast cancer a second time.
 It is full of good information on the link between parasites and cancer, problems with amalgam fillings in teeth and environmental toxins.
+Regardless of whether this book provides us with “the cure”, it is certainly full of good information.

 Dr Susan Love’s Breast Book by Susan M Love, MD

 This is a fabulous resource for anyone wanting to know about breast cancer and risk reduction.
-At 736 pages, it was originally published in 1990 and has just been updated and is a don’t miss.
+At 736 pages, it was originally published in 1990 and has just been updated.
+Don’t miss this one.

-Heal Cancer: Choose Your Own Survival Path Dr Ruth Cilento
+Heal Cancer: Choose Your Own Survival Path by Dr Ruth Cilento

 How to Fight Cancer and Win by William L Fischer